git-akurian/TIBCO-Cloud-Integration-Fast-Track-Workshop/SE-Activity/Mock API/Mock Setup.md

-# Setting up a Mock API's for running the use-case and workshop
+# Setting up a Mock API's for running the use-case

 The Use-case also uses couple of API stubbed out to show the flow with SAP for Order Fulfillment and Marketo for lead-creation.